Country- & Community-led Approaches

 Evaluating Program for Changing Social Norms

-In Haiti,GWI is supporting and assessing efforts to transform gender norms and contribute to a reduction of violence against women and girls (VAWG) and of sexual and reproductive health risk behaviors.
-The Rethinking Power program is a Haitian-based, phased community mobilization intervention that consists of two components: one that focuses on the whole community and one that focuses on girls.
-The program’s model was originally designed in Uganda by Raising Voices and is being adapted by Beyond Borders, a humanitarian organization based in Haiti.
-GWI will evaluate the implementation of the Rethinking Power program in the Southeast Department of Haiti using a mixed-methods approach, measuring the impact of the model on women and girls’ experiences of violence.
+In Haiti, GWI supported and assessed efforts to transform gender norms and contribute to a reduction of violence against women and girls (VAWG).
+The Rethinking Power program is a Haitian-based, phased community mobilization intervention that consists of three components: one that focuses on the whole community (SASA!), one that focuses on girls (Power to Girls) and one focused on people with disabilities (Safe and Capable).
+The program’s model was originally designed in Uganda by Raising Voices and was adapted by Beyond Borders, a humanitarian organization based in Haiti.
+GWI evaluated the implementation of the Rethinking Power program in the Southeast Department of Haiti using a mixed-methods approach, measuring the impact of the model on women and girls’ experiences of violence.
+Overall, this evaluation found that VAWG fell by half among women and girls living in the program areas - showing that it is possible to prevent violence in crisis affected settings.